-The PM2.5 Final Rule requires states to identify controls for all sources and source categories in the latest base year emission inventory for the nonattainment area.
-The starting point for assembling a list of controls is the RACM analysis prepared for the Moderate SIP.
+For the purposes of this Serious SIP, the starting point for assembling a list of controls is the RACM analysis prepared for the Moderate SIP.
 All controls considered, but not adopted must be identified.
 States are also required to examine a wide range of information sources on existing and potential control measures.
 Measures and technologies considered and implemented in attainment plans are a significant source of information.
 Other information sources include summaries of control measures assembled by regional planning organizations and local air quality consortiums.
 Additionally, the Stakeholder process allowed for public input into control measure selection.
 The following sections provide a summary of control measure selection.